xoap-io/XOAPFSLogixDSC/Readme.md

 ## Change log

-A full list of changes in each version can be found in the [change log](CHANGELOG.md).
+A full list of changes in each version can be found in the [Releases](https://github.com/xoap-io/XOAPFSLogixDSC/releases).

 ## Prerequisites